kuking/seof/README.md

 # go seof: Simple Encrypted os.File

-Encrypted implementation and drop-in replacement of golang' [`os.File`](https://golang.org/pkg/os/#File), the file in stored will have 768 bits of encryption (Triple AES256 -yes- very silly and very secure).
-The resulting type can be used anywhere an [`os.File`](https://golang.org/pkg/os/#File) could be used. i.e. it can be both sequentially and randomly read and write, at any file position for any amount of bytes, can truncate, seek, stats, etc. i.e. [`Read`](https://golang.org/pkg/os/#File.Read), [`ReadAt`](https://golang.org/pkg/os/#File.ReadAt), [`WriteAt`](https://golang.org/pkg/os/#File.WriteAt),
+Encrypted drop-in replacement of golang' [`os.File`](https://golang.org/pkg/os/#File), the file stored will have 768 bits of encryption (Triple AES256 -yes- very silly and very secure).
+The resulting type can be used anywhere an [`os.File`](https://golang.org/pkg/os/#File) could be used. i.e. it can be both sequentially and randomly read and write, at any file position for any amount of bytes, can be truncate, seek, stats, etc. i.e. [`Read`](https://golang.org/pkg/os/#File.Read), [`ReadAt`](https://golang.org/pkg/os/#File.ReadAt), [`WriteAt`](https://golang.org/pkg/os/#File.WriteAt),